opendatamesh-initiative/odm-site-platform/docs/concepts/index.md

 Data is *managed as a product*, designed with its users in mind.
 Each data product comes with clear documentation, quality standards, and reliable access.
 This ensures that data is not only available, but also trustworthy, discoverable, and ready to deliver real value.

+!!! note

-> A data product is a modular building block in a *Data Mesh* architecture, designed to make enterprise data assets easy to use, reuse, and maximize in value.
+    _A data product is a modular building block in a *Data Mesh* architecture, designed to make enterprise data assets easy to use, reuse, and maximize in value._

 The following figure shows the anatomy of a data product.